 Laboratory 2 - Networks

-Please go through the slides for the lectures on Application Layer Protocols, Application Architectures and Mobile Computing.
-As well, go through chapters 11 (HTTP-424:426, Email-416:419, VOIP-416:419, VOIP-421:423 and Cloud Computing-427:435), and the required reading for the first two lectures of Roger Clarke.
+Please go through the slides for the lectures on Application Layer Protocols, Application Architectures and Networks.
+As well, go through chapters 11 (HTTP-424:426, Email-416:419, VOIP-416:419, VOIP-421:423 and Cloud Computing-427:435), and the required reading for the first lecture of Roger Clarke.
 Note down any questions that you may have and bring it up at the end of the discussion session.

 You should be able to answer the following questions, if you have gone through the slides and the relevant reading material:

 - What approaches are taken by browsers to decide whether or not to use a cached page?